big-unibo/STGraph-evaluation/README.md

 ## References

-Implementations for each of the evalued systems and benchmark dataset can be found at the following links:
+Implementations for each of the evalued systems and benchmark dataset can be found at the following GitHub repositories:

 - [STGraph](https://github.com/w4bo/dt-graph)
 - [AeonG](https://github.com/ManuelePasini/AeonG)